ASFHyP3/asf-stac/README.md

 ## Ingesting a STAC dataset

 Run `python ingest_data.py -h` for usage instructions.
-You must run the ingest script against a locally running API (as the script requires access to the Transaction endpoints).
+You must run the ingest script against a locally running API, as the script requires access to the Transaction endpoints.

 ## Upgrading the database